 In 2016, Florida law changed to mandate, in parenting plans designating shared parental responsibility, that either parent retains consent to their child’s mental health treatment.
 See Section 61.13(2)(b)3., Florida Statutes, amended by Laws of Florida 2016-241.
 Analysis of the final version is available here.

 A parenting plan that doesn’t provide for either parent to consent to the child’s mental health treatment is legally deficient.
 See Hernandez v.
-Mendoza, Case No, 4D21-1866 (Fla.
-4th DCA Jun 22, 2022) (parenting plan that provided for shared parental responsibility over health care decisions failed to provide that either parent could consent to mental health treatment for the children).
+Mendoza, 346 So.
+3d 60 (Fla.
+4th DCA 2022) (parenting plan that provided for shared parental responsibility over health care decisions failed to provide that either parent could consent to mental health treatment for the children).
 See also Scudder v.
 Scudder, 296 So.
 3d 426 (Fla.
 4th DCA 2020).

 In practice, however, each parent’s reserved right to consent to a child’s mental health treatment, with no prior obligation to confer with the other parent, invites confusion, presents challenges, and leads to disputes.
 To forestall costly and rancorous modification or enforcement actions, parents, courts, and collaborative practitioners may explore workable solutions.